Find Affordable College Courses

 $41,192 Average Tuition & Fees

-University of Connecticut did quite well in this year’s ranking of the best value schools for medicine students.
-It came in at #10 on the list.
-Located in the suburb of Storrs, UCONN is a public school with a fairly large student population.
+University of Connecticut came in at #10 in this year’s edition of the Best Value Medicine Schools in the New England Region ranking.
+Located in the large suburb of Storrs, UCONN is a public school with a fairly large student population.

 UCONN undergraduate students pay an average of $41,192 in tuition and fees each year.